 What We Vaccinate Against

-At Vets on Parker, we provide core cat vaccinations against the following serious viruses:
+At Vets on Parker, we provide core cat vaccinations against the following serious feline diseases:

 • Feline Panleukopenia Virus — a life-threatening and potentially fatal virus that disrupts blood cell production in the bone marrow and damages the intestines, causing vomiting, diarrhoea, and reduced nutrient absorption.